A scalable 2-local architecture for quantum annealing of Ising models with arbitrary dimensions

-\textit{Introduction - } Quantum annealing (QA) \cite{kadowaki_quantum_1998, farhi_quantum_2000, albash_adiabatic_2018} is an analog form of quantum computation which encodes the solution to a certain problem in the ground state of a final Hamiltonian $H_f$.
-This is done by preparing the ground state of a trivial Hamiltonian $H_0$ and interpolating towards $H_f$ following
+Quantum annealing (QA) \cite{kadowaki_quantum_1998, farhi_quantum_2000, albash_adiabatic_2018} is an analog form of quantum computation which encodes the solution to a certain problem in the low-energy eigenspace of a final Hamiltonian, $H_f$.
+This is achieved by preparing the ground state of a simple Hamiltonian, $H_0$, and interpolating towards $H_f$ following